+Outstanding high school juniors and seniors are eligible to apply for acceptance into one of the following programs: the Rising Senior Program or the Accelerated Senior Program.

-The Rising Senior Program allows a high school junior to enroll for a maximum of 14 semester hours during the summer prior to his or her senior year of high school.
-Requirements for admission to the program are 1) the written recommendation of his or her high school counselor or principal and 2) either a high school average of 3.2 or above (A=4.00, B=3.00); an ACT composite score of 22 or above; or a combined SAT score of 1030 or above.
-A student may return to Freed-Hardeman University after high school graduation or may request that a transcript of credit earned be sent to another institution.
+The Rising Senior Program allows a high school junior to enroll for a maximum of 14 semester hours during the summer prior to the student's senior year of high school.
+Requirements for admission to this program are:

+- 1. Written recommendation of the high school counselor or principal, - 2.
+Minimum high school grade point average of 3.2 on a 4-point scale, and - 3.
+An ACT composite score of 22 or above or a combined SAT score of 1030 or above.

-The Accelerated Senior Program allows a student to enroll in Freed-Hardeman University concurrent with or rather than attending his or her senior year in high school.
-Requirements for admission to the program are 1) the written recommendation of his or her high school counselor or principal and 2) both a high school average of 3.2 or above (A=4.00, B=3.00) and an ACT composite score of 23 or above; or a combined SAT score of 1060 or above.
+The Accelerated Senior Program allows a student to enroll at FHU concurrent with, or rather than, attending the student's senior year in high school.
+Requirements for admission to this program are:

+- 1. Written recommendation of the high school counselor or principal, - 2.
+Minimum high school grade point average of 3.2 on a 4-point scale, and - 3.
+An ACT composite score of 23 or above or a combined SAT score of 1060 or above.